AmitMane1993/GiveMeSomeCredit/README.md

 # GiveMeSomeCredit

-Project to predict the defaulters for credit risk modelling
+This project to predict the probability of customer will be going to default.
+It is useful for Credit Risk Modelling.